A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Abstract

 \section{Abstract}

-{ Combinatorial bilevel congestion pricing (CBCP), a variant of the discrete network design problem, seeks to minimize the total travel time experienced by all travelers in a road network, by strategically selecting toll locations and determining the corresponding charges.
+{ Combinatorial bilevel congestion pricing (CBCP), a variant of the mixed (continuous/discrete) network design problems, seeks to minimize the total travel time experienced by all travelers in a road network, by strategically selecting toll locations and determining toll charges.
 Conventional wisdom suggests that these problems are intractable since they have to be formulated and solved with a significant number of integer variables.
-Here, we devise a scalable local algorithm for the CBCP problem that guarantees convergence to a Kuhn-Tucker-Karush point.
+Here, we devise a scalable local algorithm for the CBCP problem that guarantees convergence to an approximate Karush-Kuhn-Tucker point.
 Our approach is novel in that it eliminates the use of integer variables altogether, instead introducing a cardinality constraint that limits the number of toll locations to a user-specified upper bound.
 The resulting bilevel program with the cardinality constraint is then transformed into a block-separable, single-level optimization problem that can be solved efficiently after penalization and decomposition.
-We are able to apply the algorithm to solve, in about 20 minutes, a CBCP instance with up to 3,000 links, of which hundreds can be tolled.
+We are able to apply the algorithm to solve, in about 20 minutes, a CBCP instance with up to 3,000 links.
 To the best of our knowledge, no existing algorithm can solve CBCP problems at such a scale while providing any assurance of convergence. }